NixOS/nixfmt/README.md

 * `nixfmt file.nix` – format the file in place

-## For Contributors

-We welcome issues and pull requests on GitHub.

 ## About Serokell

 `nixfmt` is maintained and funded with :heart: by